 A creepy crawling website can have terrible consequences.
 It is therefore 10% of the web host score.

 We recommend that your site be fast.
 A site should respond in less than two seconds.
 This will increase your ranking and make your visitors happy.

 Do not ignore uptime guarantees – instead, look at real-world data (10%)

-Hosting industry is filled with terrible support, broken promises and poor uptime rates.
+The hosting industry is filled with terrible support, broken promises, and poor uptime rates.

 Poor availability can often turn good websites into ghost cities.